 E&S believes in and respects human knowhow worldwide - no nation or culture excluded.
 We embrace teaming with the practical minds, resources, and ingenuity of US Allies where this is backed and granted clearance by the US government.

 As humanity progresses in our journey of evolution together, we know that this will expand in time to include all mankind; that is, all people free to work together for common worthy endeavors.
-We keep this big picture in mind because - as NASA has demonstrated - most humans with integrity from every corner already excel at this.
-Thanks to Space Station, most major global scientific endeavors, and countless more ahead, we know beyond doubt that people of all walks on Earth really do work exceptionally well together.
+We keep this big picture in mind because - as NASA has demonstrated via the International Space Station - most humans with integrity from every corner already excel at this.
+People from all walks on Earth work exceptionally well together accomplishing major global advances and scientific endeavors.

 E&S's best has always been developed for aerospace construction.
 Build up will be posted here in the months, years, and decades ahead.